Vraj-Data-Scientist/llm-financial-data-extractor/README.md

 ## Overview

-`llm-financial-data-extractor` is leverages the power of Large Language Models (LLMs) to extract financial data from unstructured text, such as news articles or financial reports.
+`llm-financial-data-extractor` leverages the power of Large Language Models (LLMs) to extract financial data from unstructured text, such as news articles or financial reports.
 Built with `langchain-groq` and the `llama-3.3-70b-versatile` model, it extracts key metrics—actual and expected revenue and earnings per share (EPS)—and outputs them in a structured JSON format.
 The project includes a Streamlit-based web interface for easy interaction, making it accessible to both developers and non-technical users.

 ### Features
 - Extracts `revenue_actual`, `revenue_expected`, `eps_actual`, and `eps_expected` with units (e.g., million, billion).